UncertaINR: Uncertainty Quantification of End-to-End Implicit Neural Representations for Computed Tomography: Experimental Results

 The top 3 blocks of Table~\ref{tab:aapm_results} present results for methods that can be fairly compared to the (U)INRs: 1) classical FBP, CGLS, EM, SART, and SIRT methods, 2) \citet{sun2021coil}'s results for FISTA-TV, FBP with CoIL, and FISTA-TV with CoIL, and 3) TV regularized GOP with and without HMC.
-As for the synthetic data, most of classical methods underperform the INRs by more than 5dB.
+Similarly to the previously presented results for synthetic Shepp-Logan data, most classical methods underperform the INRs by more than 5dB on AAPM.
 Only FISTA-TV is competitive, albeit still more than 1dB away from the INRs.
 While adding CoIL to FBP and FISTA-TV improves performance, these methods still perform worse than all 60-view (U)INRs.
 Furthermore, unlike CoIL-based methods, UncertaINR is end-to-end and does not require pre-processing.
 Finally, we found the discretized GOP instatiation significantly underperformed all (U)INR methods -- highlighting the power of INRs relative to classical grid/voxel approaches.

+In terms of uncertainty calibration, Table~\ref{tab:aapm_results}'s results are surprising.
+Contrary to common BDL intuition that DEs achieve the best model calibration~\citep{ovadia2019can}, we found MCD to be more effective for INR UQ calibration.
+Specifically, MCD UINRs and DEs of MCD UINRs achieved significantly better model calibration than DEs of INRs without uncertainty.
+For example, introducing MCD to a DE-10 UINR reduced ECE from 0.144 to 0.045 (60-views) and from 0.162 to 0.053 (120-views).
+Although increasing ensemble sizes generally improved model calibration, the performance boost was not as significant as that of using MCD.
+We do not currently have a full understanding of why DEs perform poorly relative to MCD for UINRs, in contrast to standard BDL applications.
+However, in \cref{sec:mcd_de_omega}, we hypothesize that this may be due to the model capacity of an individual ensemble member, which is dictated through the RFF encoding frequency $\Omega_0$.